Sid2697/Blog_Sid/_posts/2020-01-8-Linear-Intro.markdown

 {: style="text-align:center"}
 *Fig. 4 Plot when inequalities in all the four constraints is reversed*

-As it can be seen in Fig. 4, there is no region in the graphs where the half-planes formed by all the four constratints overlap.
+As can be seen in Fig. 4, there is no region in the graphs where the half-planes formed by all the four constraints overlap.
 So, this is a linear program which has no feasible solution, and hence no optimal solution.
 Such a program is called **infeasible**.

 There can be a case where there are feasible solutions but no optimal solution.
-In our original example, if we remove the first constraint and reverse the inquality of the second constraint.
+In our original example, if we remove the first constraint and reverse the inequality of the second constraint.
 We have the updated constraints as

 {: style="text-align:center"}
 ![c4](http://latex.codecogs.com/svg.latex?7x_1+8x_2\geq28)